Roy Conacher

-Roy Gordon Conacher (October 5, 1916 – December 29, 1984) was a Canadian professional ice hockey left winger who played 11 seasons in the National Hockey League (NHL) for the Boston Bruins, Detroit Red Wings and Chicago Black Hawks.
+Roy Gordon Conacher (October 5, 1916 – December 29, 1984) was a Canadian professional ice hockey player who was a left winger for 11 seasons in the National Hockey League (NHL) for the Boston Bruins, Detroit Red Wings and Chicago Black Hawks.
 He was the NHL's leading goal-scorer in 1938–39, his first season in the league.
 Conacher was a member of two Stanley Cup winning teams with the Bruins and scored the championship winning goal in 1939.
 He won the Art Ross Trophy in 1948–49 season as the NHL's leading point scorer and was named a first team All-Star.

 Conacher was a member of the Memorial Cup winning West Toronto Nationals in 1935 as Canadian junior champions and was a member of the Ontario Hockey Association senior champion Toronto Dominions in 1937.
 Playing in the shadow of his more famous brothers Charlie and Lionel, Roy was known as the "forgotten Conacher".
 He was posthumously inducted into the Hockey Hall of Fame in 1998, following his brothers to become the only trio of siblings so enshrined.

 Early life

-Roy Conacher was born October 5, 1916, along with his twin brother Bert.
-They were the youngest children to Benjamin and Elizabeth Conacher and two of ten siblings: five boys and five girls.
+Roy Conacher was born October 5, 1916, along with his twin brother Bert, to Benjamin and Elizabeth Conacher.
+They were the youngest of ten siblings: five boys and five girls.
 The family grew up in the Toronto neighbourhood of Davenport, which his brother Charlie described as "one of Toronto's higher class slums".
 His father was a teamster, and struggled to earn enough money to support the family.
 In the winter, he ploughed the snow off outdoor skating rinks to earn additional money.

 All ten children were encouraged to participate in sports by the principal of Jesse Ketchum School, who felt that such pursuits would keep his students from getting into trouble.
 Roy joined his elder brothers in playing hockey, and having started younger than they had, was regarded as a better skater.
 Roy went on to join his brothers Lionel and Charlie in professional hockey.
 Bert was also an aspiring hockey player but his professional hopes were ended when he lost an eye in his late teens to a freak accident while the brothers were playing street hockey in front of their home.